 In this essay, George Orwell analyzes the works of Charles Dickens in a simple way that is easy to understand and will help the readers appreciate Dickens as a great writer.
 He describes Dickens a moralist since he was against wrong deeds of those in power or the rich people in his time.
 In fact, this essay will make every reader wants to read the works of Charles Dickens.

 This is very short, but it is one of the best works of Orwell.
 In this essay, Orwell describes his life a policeman in Burma.
 He hated Burmese his job because he feels that local Burmese did not like English people as they are oppressors.
 One day, there was runaway elephant that killed a native.
 As a policeman, Orwell is required to kill the elephant.
 He does not intend to kill the elephant but he is forced to do so because of the fear of ridicule from the locals.
 In this essay, Orwell is trying to paint white imperialists as puppets matching to the tune of natives while trying to impress them.

 George Orwell was one of the best authors whose works are popular even nowadays and in the future.
 He wrote many books that are still applicable in our current society.
 You will always have an insatiable appetite for reading George Orwell’s essays.

-This post proudly sponsored by our friends at Best Gutters West Palm Beach FL, the best gutters west palm beach!
-Be sure and check them out if you’re in the area!
+This post proudly sponsored by our friends at JUlaVie, the best when it comes to cold press juicers!
+Be sure and check them out!